genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/subsample_mapped_reads.png

-1. **Subsampling ratio (percentage)** option is used to set a fraction of mapped reads you’d like to extract (default: 50).
+1. **Subsampling ratio (percentage)** option is used to set a fraction of mapped reads you would like to extract (default: 50).
 2. **Random seed** option will let you produce different subsets with the same number of mapped reads. (default: 0)